 If these potential defects are not tested for, or the test results are manufactured, then it is very possible, if not likely, that thousands of people will be injured or killed due to the car manufacturer’s negligence.
 These tests are key in making sure that a car’s design can hold up against a collision and not malfunction during normal operation.

 It is important to remember that drivers are expected to get into at least one or two accidents in their lifetimes.
-Even if you caused the accident, the systems of the car should still perform as expected.
-If they did not, and you became more injured as a direct result, then that is still considered an auto defect and you may be able to hold the auto manufacturer liable for any damages that their cars cause.
+No matter what causes an accident, the systems of the car should still perform as expected.
+If they don’t, and you became more injured as a direct result, then that is still considered an auto defect and you may be able to hold the auto manufacturer liable for any damages that their cars cause.

 Cars pass through many hands and locations before finally being sold to the consumer.
 That means determining liability when it comes to auto defect cases can be difficult.
-An in-depth investigation is often needed in order to figure out what party is liable for your injuries.
-However, in our experience, some of the most commonly liable parties include:
+An in-depth investigation is often needed to figure out which party is liable for your injuries.
+But in our experience, some of the most commonly liable parties include:

 The parts manufacturer: Cars experience a lot of wear and tear, and that means certain parts will often be replaced over time.
-If a replacement part was defective, then the manufacturer of just that part may be responsible for the damages caused.
+If a replacement part was defective, then the manufacturer of that part may be responsible for the damage caused.

 The dealership or supply shop: If the group or person who sold you the car or a part damaged the vehicle or part, then they may be the liable party in an auto defect accident.
 In addition, not all defects happen because a part was built wrong, but rather because the part was installed incorrectly or negligently damaged.